Third Day: Revival and farewell (2017–2018)

 To celebrate their 25th anniversary, Third Day released their thirteenth and final album, Revival, on August 4, 2017, recorded at FAME Studios in Muscle Shoals, Alabama.
 The album saw the band go back to their roots, reuniting with producer Monroe Jones, who had worked with Third Day on six previous albums including Time, Offerings I and II, and Come Together.

 On March 2, 2018, Third Day announced their farewell with 12 shows as a last chance to see them live.
 The farewell tour eventually expanded to 20 concerts.
 June 27, 2018, in Denver was the final show added.

-Reunion and 30th Anniversary Tour (2025-present)
+30th Anniversary Tour (2025–2026)

-In June 2025, the band announced that they would reunite with the lineup of Powell, Lee, Carr, and Anderson to celebrate their 30th anniversary with a short tour to begin in spring 2026.
+In June 2025, the band announced that they would regroup with the lineup of Powell, Lee, Carr, and Anderson to celebrate their 30th anniversary with a tour which began March 2026.